lambdaisland/kaocha/README.md

 Other reporters currently implemented include

-- `lambdaisland.kaocha.report/documentation`
+- `kaocha.report/documentation`

 ## Usage

-The main entry point for Kaocha is the `lambdaisland.kaocha.runner` namespace, which you can run with `clojure -m lambdaisland.kaocha.runner`, followed by Kaocha command line options, and the names of suites to run.
+The main entry point for Kaocha is the `kaocha.runner` namespace, which you can run with `clojure -m kaocha.runner`, followed by Kaocha command line options, and the names of suites to run.

 ```
 USAGE:

-clj -m lambdaisland.kaocha.runner [OPTIONS]...
+clj -m kaocha.runner [OPTIONS]...
 [TEST-SUITE]...

   -c, --config-file FILE    tests.edn                            Config file to read.
       --print-config                                             Print out the fully merged and normalized config, then exit.